Threshold Navigation

 without needing to follow the next thought.

-When that happens, something becomes noticeable:
+When that happens, something may begin to become noticeable:

-It becomes something you can remain inside.
+It becomes somewhere you can remain for a little longer than before.

 Not as a sequence to complete —